wp-plugins/feedpress/readme.txt

 3. Configure your feed from the new FeedPress Settings submenu

 == Changelog ==

+= 1.5.2 =
+* Better error handling with WP Http class.

+= 1.5.1 =
+* Got rid of cURL, using WP Http class instead.
+Much more stable.

+= 1.5 =
+* You can now redirect custom URL paths to FeedPress feeds.

 = 1.4.1 =
 * Fixed a bug preventing the tag and category redirect delete.